MarkWattsBoomi/DashboardComponents/README.md

 * MENU allows specifying the name of a list (int the value field) which contains other MenuItems to form a child dropdown menu.

-The exact function of each menu item is defined in the pre-requisite MenuItem type: -

-'
-MenuItem{
-    label       string  the display text for the item, the caption value       string  the value used when this menu item is triggered e.g. the name of the outcome to trigger or the Uri to open in a new tab etc.  Can be surrounded with double braces {{xx.yy.zz}} to do value lookup. icon        string  the bootstrap glyphicon to display, just the short name without the "glyphicon-" part e.g. envelope or wrench.
-                        if not specifed then it shows the label, this controls if it's an icon or text menu item type        string  the action type NAVIGATE, OPEN, OUTCOME, MENU, FUNCTION name        string  the internal name of the menu, not really used order       number  the display order or position from 1-99 allowing you to define the order the menu items are shown subItems    list    a list of child MenuItem objects to use for nested dropdown.
-}
-'

 So create the MenuItem type and then a list of them and set the values - the type definition is shown below to be created via the API.

 Drop a component on your page, change its componentType to NavigationMenu, set its DataSource to your MenuItem list.